GBBG-27/Networking_codes/Ipv4_packet_intercept/README.md

 Internet Protocol version 4 packet.The

-ARP packet being transimtted is encoded and encrypted
+IPV4 packet being transimtted is encoded and encrypted

 so the script decodes it with utf-8,if the data cannot